Our Patron – The Very Reverend Dr Jeffrey John

 In 1997 his career culminated with 15 concerts of Bach Organ Works at the 50th Edinburgh Festival.

 From 1980 to 1982 Peter was President of the Royal College of Organists and Visiting Artist-in-Residence to Sydney Opera House.
-He is an Honorary Member of the Royal Academy of Music, an Honorary Fellow of the Royal College of Music and of the Royal School of Church Music.
+He was an Honorary Member of the Royal Academy of Music, an Honorary Fellow of the Royal College of Music and of the Royal School of Church Music.

 Vice President – Andrew Lucas